Code-Institute-Submissions/oerbeyer-MS1/README.md

   - Main
      - The `<main>` element has padding added using custom CSS rules to accommodate the sticky (collapsable nav menu) header and sticky (floating) footer.
      - Set main {margin-bottom: 4.4rem; margin-top: 4.4rem;} so that there is sufficient space top and bottom when the navbar menu is collapsed.
-     - Set a media rule to increase the margin-top for larger screens when screen width > 576px (i.e. > sm).
+     - Set a media rule to increase the margin-top for larger screens when screen width > 576px (> sm).
   - Footer
      - Wrap a `<button>` element containing a FontAwesome guitar icon inside a `<div>` element.
      - Add data-bs-toggle and data-bs-target properties to the `<button>` element to control the modal contact form.